hertzsprung/gmt5/branches/xsede/doc/rst/source/gmt.conf.rst

     *cols*:*format* specifications, where *cols* can be specific columns (e.g., 5 for 6th since 0 is the first) or a range of columns (e.g., 3-7).
 The last specification without column information will override the format for all other columns.
+Alternatively, you can list N space-separated formats and these apply to the first N columns.

 .. _FORMAT_TIME_PRIMARY_MAP: